Dangerous Apps for Kids

 By signing up, you agree to our Terms and Conditions and Privacy Policy.

-The most popular social media apps among today’s kids are YouTube, Snapchat, TikTok, and Instagram.
+Today's kids' most popular social media apps are YouTube, Snapchat, TikTok, and Instagram.
 Here’s why some parents find them concerning:

 • YouTube videos aren’t screened before publication, allowing kids to find plenty of inappropriate content.

-• Snapchat content disappears after 24 hours.
+• Snapchat content disappears after 24 hours (sometimes sooner).
 Some kids (and predators) take advantage of this by sharing explicit photos or videos.

 • TikTok has very loose content guidelines, so kids may run into offensive or explicit content.